 Growing bush lemon shrubs is not difficult as long as you live in a frost-free area.
-And bush lemon care is also quite easy.
+Bush lemon care is also quite easy.
 The bush lemon blossoms give way to the lemon fruit.
-These fruit are not smooth-skinned and attractive like the lemons you buy in the grocery, or grow at home.
+These fruits are not smooth-skinned and attractive like the lemons you buy in the grocery or grow at home.

-Rather, the fruits are nobbly, thick-skinned and lumpy.
+Rather, the fruits are nobbly, thick-skinned, and lumpy.
 They are lemon yellow and do produce juice, however.
-In fact, these are the preferred lemons to make the Australia’s famous Lemon Butter.
+In fact, these are the preferred lemons to make Australia’s famous lemon butter.

 Can you eat bush lemons?
-Yes, you can, although not many people chow down on lemons like oranges.
-Still, you will find many recipes on the Web using the juice, zest and rind.
-Bush lemon tree leaves can be used to make a tea and to prepare meat and seafood.
+Yes, you can, although not many people eat lemons like they eat oranges.
+Still, you will find many recipes on the Web using the juice, zest, and rind.
+Bush lemon tree leaves can be used to make tea and to prepare meat and seafood.

 How to Grow a Bush Lemon

-If you start growing bush lemon shrubs, you’ll find that it is not difficult.
-Nor is bush lemon care very time consuming.
+If you start growing bush lemon shrubs, you’ll find it is not difficult, nor is bush lemon care very time-consuming.
 That is why this species is often used as rootstock for other lemon varieties.

 Bush lemon plants are quite hardy, but they have a low frost tolerance.
 Plant your seeds in well-drained, fertile soil that gets plenty of sun.